Distributionally Robust Optimal Allocation with Costly Verification: Markov Ambiguity Sets with Independent Types

-Lemma~\ref{lem:partition proof} in the appendix proves that the above rectangular sets form indeed a partition of~$\mathcal T$.
-Under our simplifying assumptions about $\underline{\mu}_1$, $\underline{\mu}_2$, $\overline t_2$ and $c_2$, one can further show that all of these sets are nonempty.
-We emphasize, however, that the formal proof of Lemma~\ref{prop:independent-revenue-equivalence} in the appendix does not rely on any of the simplifying assumptions imposed here.
-Choose now any mechanism $(\bm{p},\bm{q}) \in \mathcal X$ that weakly Pareto robustly dominates~$(\bm{p}^\star,\bm{q}^\star)$.
-In the following, we will show that this mechanism generates the same payoff as $(\bm{p}^\star,\bm{q}^\star)$ in all scenarios $\bm t \in \mathcal T$.
-We will prove this assertion via a spatial induction argument centered around the subsets~\eqref{eq:partition sec 5} of the type space, where the induction step critically relies on the non-locality of the incentive compatibility constraint~\eqref{eq:IC}.
-In addition, we will repeatedly exploit Lemma~\ref{lem:independent-compare-mechanisms}.
+Under our simplifying assumptions about $\underline{\mu}_1$, $\underline{\mu}_2$, $\overline t_2$ and $c_2$, one can show that all of these sets are nonempty.
+We emphasize, however, that the formal proof of Lemma~\ref{lem:independent-revenue-equivalence} in the online appendix does not rely on any of the simplifying assumptions imposed here.